 A lidded jar

-Pour the hot milk in a jar, careful not to overfill, place the lid on tightly and shake like a madman until the milk has doubled in volume.
+Pour the hot milk into a jar, careful not to overfill.
+Place the lid on tightly and shake like a madman until the milk has doubled in volume.
 Don't burn your hands, so use oven gloves or a cloth to hold the jar.
 This doesn't give you the best of froth, so try one of the other methods instead if you have the equipment.

 Frothing wand